 The Dubai food scene is one of the world's most diverse.
 Approximately 180 nationalities live in the emirate, so you can munch your way around the world during your trip.
-With the exception of maybe Antarctica, every other continent has several restaurants that represent its fare, and eateries run the gamut from refined cuisine by the world's most renowned chefs to mouthwatering snacks from
+With the exception of maybe Antarctica, every other continent has several restaurants that represent its fare, and eateries run the gamut from refined cuisine by the world's most renowned chefs to mouthwatering snacks from street

 The upper end of the market measures up against the New York and San Francisco dining scenes, as top-tier hotels vie to create authentic cuisine in beautifully styled restaurants.
 No half measures here.
 The finest ingredients wing their way around the world to be transformed into culinary tours de force.
 These restaurants cater to a regular clientele of discerning Western expats with fat tax-free salaries.
 For them, eating out and entertaining is a natural part of everyday life.
 Power lunches and dinners are big business and often big budget, meaning prices are high by American standards.